na-na-hi/renget/archive/how2playba.md

 Very important to keep in mind is that you can ignore the recommended level.
 Until you actually can't get further, ignore it.
 Otherwise you block urself mentally, instead of the game stopping you.

 One-time per battle skills can happen once in every battle.
 E.g. You're doing 1-4 with Tsubaki, and in 1-4 there are 3 enemies you have to fight.
-For every fight in 1-4 she can proc her heal once for a total of three times .
+For every fight in 1-4 she can proc her heal once for a total of three times.

 >Daily and weekly missions
 Doing stage 1 of commissions for the daily mission is pretty worth.
 20 mastery certificates for the price of 5?
 That's a steal.
 Doing the weekly commission is incredibly worth.
 3 orange reports for 75 AP is decent, although I don't do it personally.